muxx/dplr/README.md

 $dplr
     ->upload("$local/share/parameters.yml", "$path/app/config/parameters.yml")
     ->command("cd $path && ./app/console cache:clear --env=prod --no-debug", 'app', 15)
-    ->download("$path/web/index.php", "$local/share/index.php", null, 10)
     ;
 ```

 In example above file `parameters.yml` will be upload on all servers simultaneously and in parallel.
 Second task executes only on servers from group `app` (`1.2.3.5` and `1.2.3.6`) simultaneously.
-For second and third tasks defined execution timeouts (15 and 10 seconds correspondently).
+For second task defined execution timeouts (15 seconds).

 <a name="running"></a>
 ### Running